ModOrganizer2/modorganizer/README.txt

 - NMMImport: importer from existing nmm installation
 - proxyPython: integrates pythonrunner as a plugin into MO
 - pyniEdit: more user-friendly ini editor. python code
+- previewBase: used for file previews. this plugin covers image formats supported by the qt installation (usually at least jpg, gif, png) and text files
+- previewDDS: used to preview dds textures. uses code from the nif file format library

+There are a few more plugins that are either broken or samples
+- installerBCF: this was intended to use .bcf (bain conversion file) files as installation instructions but currently it is completely function-less
+- helloWorldCpp: sample for cpp plugins.
+This should compile even without fulfilling most dependencies below
+- pageTESAlliance: integrates the tes alliance page into MO.
+This integration is not nearly as tight as that of nexus.

 Requirements:
 -------------